runexec/Flamekit/README.md

-# Flamekit Phoenix Development Extension
+# Flamekit Phoenix Framework Extension

+For faster website development.

+### Install
 Developed and tested on Linux.

-### Install

 Using VSCode Marketplace or Github

 ---

 ### Fragments

+ * Creates Files
+ * Creates Code

 Fragments are text patterns that trigger file or project altering events after a document has been saved.
 Limitations being that only one per-line may exist.